 Here’s the challenge: there are so many things that help us work from home, we have more recommendations that we couldn’t fit into Home Office Hero.
 We decided to share them with you here, so think of this article as an appendix to Home Office Hero.

-We’re going to share four physical tools and four digital tools, in no particular order.
+We’re going to share five physical tools and five digital tools, in no particular order.

 Let’s get started.